-We will take a walk in the farm among our tall, centuries-old olive trees.
-I will explain the fascinating history of this olive tree, the cultivation of our olives and the methods for preserving Tuscan extra virgin olive oil.
+We will take a farm walk among our tall, centuries-old olive trees.
+I will explain the fascinating history of the Seggiano olive tree, its cultivation and the methods for preserving extra virgin olive oil.
 We will taste 2 types of Seggiano DOP olive oil together.
 We will learn how to taste it and what its merits and demerits are.

 We will then continue the tour with a guided visit to the Seggiano Olive Oil Museum.
 In a 19th-century cistern, the roots of an olive tree grow freely in the void.
-The trunk and foliage of the tree form the space of a small square, immediately above the cistern, overlooking the olive groves and chestnut woods of Mount Amiata.
-The olivastra in the cistern is the largest plant in the world fed with aeroponic technology.
+The wild olive in the cistern is the largest plant in the world fed with aeroponic technology.